porkbeans/setup-android/README.md

-# setup-android
+# setup-termux

-My Android termux configurations.
+My termux configurations.

 **DO NOT** use this repository as is because it contains some tweaks for me.